Urban Sensor Hack, a Maker Session presented by GE and Make Magazine

 When & Where

 Maker Media, Inc - Leading the Maker Movement!
 Maker Media is a global platform for connecting makers with each other, with products and services, and with our partners.
-Through media, events and ecommerce, Maker Media serves a growing community of makers who bring a DIY mindset to technology.
+Through media, events and commerce, Maker Media serves a growing community of makers who bring a DIY mindset to technology.
 Whether as hobbyists or professionals, makers are creative, resourceful and curious, developing projects that demonstrate how they can interact with the world around them.
-The launch of MAKE Magazine in 2005, followed by Maker Faire in 2006, jumpstarted a worldwide Maker Movement, which is transforming innovation, culture and education.
-Located in Sebastopol, CA, Maker Media is the publisher of MAKE Magazine and the producer of Maker Faire.
+The launch of Make: magazine in 2005, followed by Maker Faire in 2006, jumpstarted a worldwide Maker Movement, which is transforming innovation, culture and education.
+Located in San Francisco, CA, Maker Media is the publisher of Make: magazine and the producer of Maker Faire.
 It also develops “getting started” kits and books that are sold in its Maker Shed store as well as in retail channels.